FerLazcanog05/-Accelerating-AI-inferencing-on-an-Embedded-device-RRF/learning Plan.md

 ### Phase 4: YOLO and the AI Inference

 Real-time object detection with YOLO is the next step.
 Begin with understanding the YOLO (You Only Look Once) model family, having major interest in the distinctions between YOLOv5 and YOLOv8.
-YOLOv8, available via the Ultralytics library, is primarily one API for model training, exporting, and inference.
+YOLOv8, available via the Ultralytics library.
 Learn how to export YOLOv8 models to ONNX format and, therefore, convert them to TensorRT engines for faster GPU-based inference.
 Finally, check out some scripts that use cv2.imshow and model(source=0, stream=True) to visualize detections.

 ### Phase 5: Jetson Optimization & Deployment